 If applicants are awaiting the result of an IELTS or TOEFL test, they can note this on their application form.

 - Application Deadline: Throughout the year

-- Course Level: Awards are available for undertaking one year training in New Zealand (Training Certificate, Internship/work experience programme, graduate certificate and graduate diploma).
+- Course Level: Awards are available for undertaking one-year training in New Zealand (Training Certificate, Internship/work experience program, graduate certificate and graduate diploma).